-Shareholders' Written Special Resolution
+Shareholders’ Written Resolution (Multiple Resolutions)

 Optional phrases/clauses are enclosed in square brackets.
 These should be read carefully and selected so as to be compatible with one another.
 Unused options should be removed from the document.

-This resolution is in open format.
+This document is in open format.
 Either enter the requisite details in the highlighted fields or adjust the wording to suit your purposes.

 Once you have purchased access to the appropriate document folder click on the “Download Document” button below.
 You will be asked what you want to do with the file.
 It is recommended that you save the document to a location of your choice prior to viewing.